ansys/pyscadeone/doc/source/getting_started/index.rst

 .. _PyPi: https://pypi.org/project/ansys-scadeone-core/

-PyScadeOne is compatible with any Python version strictly greater than Python 3.9.
+PyScadeOne is compatible with Python versions from 3.11 to 3.13.
-It has been tested with Python 3.10 and 3.12.
+It has been tested with Python 3.11, 3.12 and 3.13.
 It can be found on `PyPi`_ and it also distributed as a wheel package with the Scade One tool.

 To install PyScadeOne use the command: